kuzzleio/kuzzle/README.md

 ## Contributing to Kuzzle

 You're welcome to contribute to Kuzzle!
-Feel free to report issues, ask for features or even make pull requests !
+Feel free to report issues, ask for features or even make pull requests!

 Check our [contributing documentation](./CONTRIBUTING.md) to know about our coding and pull requests rules